surge-synthesizer/shortcircuit-xt/src/Sprints.md

 ----------
 Sprint Log I posted on Discord

+## Day 24 (2023-02-27)

+Get the mod matrix editable, albeit with depth units still screwed and curves and the secondary source ignored, and the ui not finished.
+But all the communication and hookup and streaming and engine mod and zone selection works.
+Then start on making LFO do the same but end day early since we have company visiting for a bit!

 ## Day 23 (2023-02-26)

 Start cracking on the mod matrix in earnest.
 Get quite a bit started but nothing